jorgesalhani/StoreWebProject/README.md

 Tips:
 - Update all Project Report topics to reflect the current state of your project.
 - Make sure your Build Procedures are easily understandable to avoid problems with reviewers unable to run your program.
 - If you do not use testing tools, just describe the tests performed and their results.
 - The Comments About the Code, Problems and Comments topics are not mandatory (just write No comments or No problems).

+## Final Version: Fully Functional Application
+### Objectives:
+1. Fully develop the Online Store application, based on the requirements outlined in the previous tasks
+2. Applying HTML5, CSS3, JavaScript, Node.js and NoSQL expertise learned in the course
+After developing the client-side of the Online Store, now the full application should be deployed, including server and database sides.

+### What should be ready (in your GitHub Project)
+- All interfaces and features of the program must be ok (client and server).
+- Server functionality must be implemented using node.js and the NoSQL databases (CouchDB or MongoDB).
+- The allowed javascript frameworks are Vue, jQuery, Vuetify, and React.
+- The source code must be properly formatted and commented on.
+- The code should be compiled in a distributable form.
+There must be an index.html file.
+- All Project Report topics must be finished.

+### Tips:
+- Update all Project Report topics to reflect the current state of your project.
+- Check again your Build Procedures and make sure they work for the client and server-side.
+Do not forget to initialize the database.
+Avoid problems with reviewers unable to run your program.
+- If you do not use testing tools, just describe the tests performed and their results.
+- The Comments About the Code, Problems and Comments topics are not mandatory (just write No comments or No problems).